omancy/omancy/README.md

 ### Hi there 👋
 <!--
-**omancy/omancy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- I’m a 21 years old student currently enrolled at Central University Philippines
+### I’m a 21 years old student currently enrolled at Central University Philippines
-- I’m currently a 3rd year college student
+###  I’m currently a 3rd year college student
-- I’m enrolled in the course of BSIT (Bachelor of science in information technology)
+###  I’m enrolled in the course of BSIT (Bachelor of science in information technology)
-- 5 interesting facts about me ( I like my alone time, I enjoy watching documentaries, I prefer to stay at home, I like the color blue because it represent myself, and I enjoy my time with my family.)
+###  5 interesting facts about me ( I like my alone time, I enjoy watching documentaries, I prefer to stay at home, I like the color blue because it represent myself, and I enjoy my time with my family.)
 -->